fabaff/fsl-test-bench/docs/machines/containers.rst

 Management
 ----------
-The containers are launched automatically then the Fedora Security Lab Test Bench starts.
+The containers are launched automatically then the FSL Test Bench starts.
 It makes sense to shut them down if you are running a system which has only limited resources and you are working on different sections.